Saabiq-10/applicant-builder/README.md

   * `name`, `description`, `tags`, `url`, etc.
   * Subteams should list focus areas, tools used, and what you do there.
 * Replace TMU clubs with your own clubs.
-* Replace Discord links with public links you are comfortable sharing.
+* Replace links with public links you are comfortable sharing, e.g. instagram, linktree.

 Step 2.
 Generate fresh embeddings
 Run: